 Look for a reputable bullion dealer in your area if you prefer to buy small quantities of gold in person.
-Most good jewelers and coin dealers sell investment coins.
+Most good jewelers and coin dealers sell top rated gold IRA investment coins.
 In addition, the coins they carry are certified and encapsulated (packaged) by the producing mint or by a certification service such as National Guaranty Corporation.
-Buying physical gold bars online is a fairly simple process.
+Buying physical gold bars online for a gold IRA is a fairly simple process.
 A common way to buy gold bars is through authorized online retailers.

 Look for gold bullion products on reputable retail websites, such as American Precious Metals Exchange (APMEX), JM Bullion and Wholesale Coins Direct.
 Select the gold bars you want to buy by weight, quantity and price.
 Small gold coins are easily purchased and transported, and can be stored in a home safe, bank safe, or warehouse of your choice.
 Because some gold coins contain 999.9 percent fine gold, it's possible that certain gold coins can be purchased in an IRA account.